diequies/100daysofdata/README.md

 ### **Day 3 of #100DaysOfData Challenge**

-Today I spent most of the time on the London Houses project as the extraction of floor area information is beeing tricky.
-Also, I kept whatching some videos from the course.
+Today I spent most of the time on the London Houses project as the extraction of floor area information is quite tricky.
+Also, I kept watching some videos from the course.

 1. **Project**: [Zoopla London Houses Price Prediction from Scratch](https://github.com/diequies/zoopla_houses).
-The main point I have been working today has been the pattern extraction for floor area I started yesterday.
-First I reviewed and improved the custom functions I built, basically improving the efficiency and also dealing with some possible problems it may raise in the future.
-And second to try to adapt the functions to work more generally and be able to apply to the *"description"* as well as the *"features"*.
-I expect to finallize the floor area extraction tomorrow and then decide how to deal with the missing values.
+The main point I have been working on today has been the pattern extraction for the floor area I started yesterday.
+First, I reviewed and improved the custom functions I built, basically improving the efficiency and dealing with some possible problems it may raise in the future.
+And second, to try to adapt the functions to work more generally and apply to the *"description"* as well as the *"features"*.
+I expect to finalize the floor area extraction tomorrow and then decide how to deal with the missing values.
 2. **Course**: [2021 Python for Machine Learning & Data Science](https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/).
-Today I couldn't progress that much in the course, I continued watching *Pandas* section.
-In this case talking about string, time and date methods and how to deal with this data types in a DataFrame.
+Today I couldn't progress that much in the course.
+In this case, I continued watching the *Pandas* section, talking about string, time and date methods and how to deal with these data types in a DataFrame.

 ---